In this article, We will discuss what is an eCommerce website, the Types of E-commerce websites/apps, and how to test an E-commerce Website here.

 4) Never waste time automating the unstable application.
 A simple change will affect your whole test suit and you have to recreate it.

-5) Homepage of an eCommerce website is very important and contains many information and thousands of links associated with each product, these links grow up every day as new offers or product is added to a page.
-So before proceeding to regression testing it’s best to verify every link on the page by using the HTTP status code.
+5) The homepage of an eCommerce website is very important and contains information and thousands of links associated with each product, these links grow every day as new offers or product is added to a page.
+So before proceeding to regression testing, it’s best to verify every link on the page by using the HTTP status code.

 6) When you are executing test scripts on various browsers at the same time.
 If a product is added to a shopping cart or removed that information should be reflected in other browsers too.

-8) Don’t oversight to verify each product details and pricing details whether it is 10 products or 1000 products it should be as per the seller’s requirement.
-This is the phase where you can make or break a user slight mistake will lead to a big loss.
+8) Don’t oversight to verify each product’s details and pricing details whether it is 10 products or 1000 products it should be as per the seller’s requirement.
+This is the phase where you can make or break a user’s slight mistake will lead to a big loss.

 For Example, you saved all the card information and clicked on submit due to a low charge or network issue application stuck.
 In this case, a user is notified about their transaction status through email and message to phone you should validate this email or message in a test script.

 10) Web element of an eCommerce website keeps changing so always create a manual XPath.
-Some web elements’ attributes will be the same so there will be no unique way of differentiating in such a scenario use contains () method of XPaths or scroll into view.
+Some web elements’ attributes will be the same so there will be no unique way of differentiating in such a scenario using the contains () method of XPaths or scroll into view.

 11) Automate Accessibility Testing by keyboard actions without using mouse action you definitely will come across some of the problems and fix them.
 This plays an important role in user interface testing.

-12) Tester should be carefully designed the scenario and add set up checkpoints and insert login script whenever it is required.
+12) The tester should carefully design the scenario add set-up checkpoints and insert a login script whenever it is required.